-You should discuss these documents with your parents and be aware of the possible implications of breaching the standards for academic integrity.
+You should discuss this document with your teachers and parents/ carers and be aware of the possible implications of breaching the standards for academic integrity.

 Academic integrity for students in Years 11 and 12

 During the year you will be asked to produce folios, independent enquiries and research assignments.
 You must strictly adhere to guidelines for academic integrity.
 The Office of Tasmanian Assessment, Standards and Certification (TASC) has published two documents that are compulsory in the research and writing process: